abhinavgitin/MiniGit/README.md

-# MiniGit – A Lightweight Version Control System in Java
+# MiniGit: A Lightweight Version Control System in Java

 MiniGit is a lightweight Git-like version control system built in Java that replicates core Git functionalities such as staging, committing, branching, and tracking file changes using a custom object storage mechanism.